yiannimercer/COVID19_Chicago_Analysis/README.md

 ## Conclusion & Insights
 As we already know, there are countless ways the novel Coronavirus has affected the different groups of citizens of a city, however I hope this project has offered some insight as to what groups of individuals have experienced the worst of it.

-As you can from the linked graph below, the Bedford Park neighborhood of Chicago (ZIP: 60629) has the highest number of COVID cases as of 12/23/2020, with 13166 cases, however a much more centralized area of the city (ZIP: 60603) has the smallest number of COVID cases with only 46 cases.
+As you can see from the linked graph below, the Bedford Park neighborhood of Chicago (ZIP: 60629) has the highest number of COVID cases as of 12/23/2020, with 13166 cases, however a much more centralized area of the city (ZIP: 60603) has the smallest number of COVID cases with only 46 cases.
 I attribute this to the fact the former has a much less dense population and fewer amount of livable space (homes) in the area.
    *  [Chicago COVID Cases Map by ZIP Code](https://yiannimercer.github.io/COVID19_Chicago_Analysis/chicago_covid_map.html)

 * Additionally, please feel free to look through the below visualizations I created and draw your own insights!